MaximeLionel/csapp/4_3 Sequential Y86-64 Implementations.md

 		* Some instructions (the integer operations) set the condition codes, and some instructions (the conditional move and jump instructions) read these condition codes, but no instruction must both set and then read the condition codes.

 ## Tracing two cycles of execution by SEQ
-We will trace line 3 and 4 of the code below:
 ```
 0x000: irmovq $0x100,%rbx  # %rbx <-- 0x100
 0x00a: irmovq $0x200,%rdx  # %rdx <-- 0x200